Urbashi Mitra: Education and career

 Mitra was an undergraduate and master's student at the University of California, Berkeley.
 She majored in electrical engineering & computer science, then graduated with her B.S. in 1987, and received her M.S. in 1989.
 After a year on the technical staff of Bellcore, she continued her graduate studies at Princeton University.
-She completed a Ph.D. in 1994 with the dissertation Adaptive Multi-user Receivers supervised by Professor Vincent Poor.
+She earned her Ph.D. in 1994 with the dissertation Adaptive Multi-user Receivers supervised by Professor Vincent Poor.

 She became an assistant professor at Ohio State University in 1994 and was promoted to associate professor in 2000.
-In 2001 she moved to Los Angeles to be an associate professor at the University of Southern California where she then became a full-time professor in 2005.
-She was named as Dean's Professor in 2015-2017 and as Gordon S. Marshall Professor in 2017.
+In 2001, she moved to Los Angeles to be an associate professor at the University of Southern California, where she then became a full-time professor in 2005.
+She was named as Dean's Professor in 2015-2017 and a Gordon S. Marshall Professor in 2017.
 She has also held visiting positions at Rice University, Stanford University, Delft University of Technology, King's College London, and Imperial College London.

-In 2015, she became the founding editor-in-chief of IEEE Transactions on Molecular, Biological and Multi-Scale Communications.
+One of her research interests is security in the Internet of things, in particular how statistical hardness can be used to increase privacy in wireless systems.

+Mitra has held many leadership positions.
+Most notably, in 2015, she was the founding editor-in-chief of IEEE Transactions on Molecular, Biological and Multi-Scale Communications.
+She served on the Editorial Board (as Associate Editor and an Area Editor) for IEEE Transactions on Information Theory.
+She served for 12 years as an elected member of the Board of Governors of the IEEE Information Theory Society.
+She also served on the Board of Governors of the IEEE Communications Society.
+She co-chaired international conferences on information theory in 2014 and 2024.

 Recognition

+1997: Charles E. MacQuigg Award for Outstanding Teaching at the Ohio State University.

-Mitra was named as an IEEE Fellow in 2007 "for contributions to multiuser wideband digital communication systems".
+2007: IEEE Fellow "for contributions to multiuser wideband digital communication systems".